Efstapap/3.3.-mongo-replicated/README.md

 It is a class from the pymongo library that specifies the write concern options for MongoDB operations.
 In our code, w=1 is used to ensure that write operations are acknowledged by the primary node.

 ## Repository Structure
+- `README.md`: This README file.

-- `assignment.adoc`: The main text of the assignment in AsciiDoc format.
+- `docker-compose.yml`: The configuration file for the Docker services.
 - `main.py`: The Python code for connecting to the MongoDB replica set.
-- `yarn.yml`: The configuration file for the Docker services.
-- `README.md`: This README file.
 - `INSTALL.md`: Installation instructions for the virtual laboratory.

 ## Installation